 West Coast Program Manager

-Carolynn leads ITDP’s West Coast engagement, research, capacity building and advocacy projects.
+Carolynn (she/her/hers pronouns) leads ITDP’s West Coast engagement, research, capacity building and advocacy projects.
 She manages a variety of work focused in this region, widely-known for its sprawl and car-centric infrastructure, including designing policy measures and street interventions that reduce greenhouse gas emissions and air pollution by prioritizing zero-emission mobility.

 Based in Southern California, her priorities for the region include integrating an equity-lens into planning and advocacy efforts to improve bus, walking, and biking infrastructure for low income populations and frontline communities that will be disproportionately impacted by the climate crisis.